HMS Macedonian: As USS Macedonian

 Macedonian was immediately taken into the United States Navy, retaining the name as Macedonian under the command of Captain Jacob Jones.

-Early in May after receiving needed repairs Macedonian, along with United States and the sloop hoped to make their way to sea from the anchorage of Staten Island by way of Sandy Hook but were unable because of the British Blockade.
+Early in May after receiving hasty repairs Macedonian, along with United States and the sloop hoped to make their way to sea from the anchorage of Staten Island by way of Sandy Hook but were unable because of the British Blockade.
 Two ships of the line and three frigates were guarding that passage.
 Decatur, determined, took his squadron and crossing New York harbor made his way up the East River by way of Hell Gate, New York, 24 May 1813.
 While sailing along Long Island Sound on the night of 24 May the flagship United States was struck by lightning, causing damage to the main mast, which came crashing down and caused serious damage to the vessel.
 Macedonian, being close by, immediately distanced herself from the periled United States.
 After hasty repairs the fleet continued on their way eastward along the Sound.
 Because of unfavorable winds and a passage not favorable to heavy vessels, the fleet finally reached Montauk Point, the easternmost point of Long Island.
 The open sea was now before them but the British had blockading vessels there lying in wait.
 Outmatched, the fleet had no alternative but to turn back, making their way to the Thames River, where Macedonian and the rest of the fleet remained until the end of the war.